Loader gif

 There’s a good reason why people love tax credits.
 Unlike tax deductions, which lower your taxable income, tax credits lower your tax bill dollar for dollar.
 However, not every tax credit is the same.
 There are two different categories – nonrefundable and refundable.

-Most tax credits are nonrefundable, which means they are subtracted from your income tax liability up to the amount you owe.
+Most tax credits are nonrefundable, which means they are subtracted from your income up to the amount you owe.

 Once your tax liability equals zero, the unused portion of the credit expires and is no longer available to you.